dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 }
 class MyException extends Exception{}
 ```
-This can be fixed by throwing exception from the method itself.
-It just declares that this method may throw checked exception `private static void print() throws MyException{}` - so you don't need to actually throw `MyException` inside this function.
-This only true to checked exception - because we are forced to catch them, for unchecked (runtime) you can catch them.

 You can catch any type of exception: unchecked(RuntimeException), checked(Exception) and errors(Error).
 So technically you can handle any of `Throwable` subclasses.
 But it’s better never to catch Errors, cause of some you will not be able to recover
 ```java